-If you’re already set on redoing or upgrading your bathroom, hop on the eco-friendly wave and consider easily turning the project into a green bathroom remodel.
-In most cases, it won’t cost you any more to buy eco-friendly products and you may even save money if you repurpose items to help with overall sustainability.
+If you’re already set on redoing or upgrading your bathroom, hop on the green wave and consider easily turning the project into an eco-friendly bathroom remodel.
+In most cases, it won’t cost you any more to buy environmentally-friendly products and you may even save money if you repurpose items to help with overall sustainability.

 It costs around $10,000 to complete an average bathroom remodeling project.
 The investment is well worth the cost, however, as you’ll recoup about 70 percent of your investment and beautify your home in the process.
-Here are some eco-friendly fixes you can sneak into your bathroom remodel:
+Here are some fixes you can sneak into an eco-friendly bathroom remodel:

 1. Upcycle Old Items